 - Motor Vehicle Repair Business Licence (MVRB)

-- Trade licence plates – this eliminates the need to register and tax every vehicle that is temporarily under your roof
+- Trade licence plates cut the need to temporarily register and tax every vehicle under your roof.

-- Motor salvage operators registration – important if you want to reuse or sell old parts from vehicles you repair, as it allows you to buy, sell and transport scrap metal
+- Motor salvage operators registration.
+These are vital if you want to reuse or sell old vehicle parts you repair, as it allows you to buy, sell, and transport scrap metal.

 - MOT testing authorisation

-- Permit for the discharge of trade effluent – you'll need this if your activities could potentially contaminate freshwaters, estuaries or coastal waters
+- Permit to discharge trade effluent – you'll need this if your activities could contaminate freshwaters, estuaries, or coastal waters.

 - Permits issued by your local authority